-Home Quarantine Instructions for Close Contacts to Coronavirus Disease 2019 (COVID-19)
+Home Quarantine Instructions for Close Contacts to Coronavirus Disease 2019 (COVID-19) Who are Unvaccinated

-These quarantine instructions are for people who had close contact with someone who has Coronavirus Disease 2019 (COVID-19).
+These quarantine instructions are for people who had close contact with someone who has Coronavirus Disease 2019 (COVID-19) and are not fully vaccinated.
 People with COVID-19 infection can spread disease 48 hours before they have symptoms, when they have symptoms, or even if they never have symptoms.
 "Close contact" to a person who has COVID-19 infection is someone who is living in the same house, is an intimate partner, is a caregiver, or has been within 6 feet for a cumulative total of 15 minutes or more over a 24-hour period with the infected person.
 Since you are a close contact you must follow these instructions to help prevent COVID-19 from spreading in your home or in your community.